trickstercache/trickster/docs/alb.md

 #### Max Query Range Limitation

 Trickster ALB supports enforcing a `max_query_range` duration on ALB backends.
-When configured (e.g. `max_query_range: 14d`), queries spanning a duration longer than allowed are rejected at the ALB entry point prior to fanout, returning an HTTP `400 Bad Request` status and incrementing the `query_range_rejections_total` metric.
+For details on how to configure and use query range limits, see the [Query Range Limits](./query-range-limits.md) documentation.

 #### Providers Supporting Time Series Merge